-20. Relations with the press/media
+21. Relations with the press/media

-a Requests from the press or other media for an oral or written comment or statement from the Authority, its Members or staff shall be handled in accordance with the Authority's policy in respect of dealing with the press and/or other media.
+a Requests from the press or other media for an oral or written comment or statement from the authority, its members or staff shall be handled in accordance with the authority's policy in respect of dealing with the press and/or other media.

-21. Execution and sealing of legal deeds
+22. Execution and sealing of legal deeds

-- a A legal deed shall not be executed on behalf of the Authority unless authorised by a resolution. - b [Subject to standing order 21(a) above, any two Members may sign, on behalf of the Authority, any deed required by law and the Proper Officer shall witness their signatures.]
+- a A legal deed shall not be executed on behalf of the authority unless authorised by a resolution. - b Subject to standing order 22(a) above, any two members may sign, on behalf of the authority, any deed required by law and the proper officer shall witness their signatures.

-The above is applicable to an Authority without a common seal.
+The above is applicable to an authority without a common seal.

-22. Restrictions on Members activities
+23. Restrictions on members activities

 - a.
-Unless authorised by a resolution, no Member shall: - i. inspect any land and/or premises which the Authority has a right or duty to inspect; or - ii. issue orders, instructions or directions.
+Unless duly authorised by a resolution, no member shall: - i. inspect any land and/or premises which the authority has a right or duty to inspect; or - ii. issue orders, instructions or directions.

-23. Standing Orders generally
+24. Standing Orders generally

-- a All or part of a standing order, except one that incorporates mandatory statutory requirements, may be suspended by resolution in relation to the consideration of an item on the agenda for a meeting. - b A motion to add to or vary or revoke one or more of the Authority's standing orders, except one that incorporates mandatory statutory requirements, shall be proposed by a special motion, the written notice by at least 3 Members to be given to the Proper Officer in accordance with standing order 8 above. - The Proper Officer shall provide a copy of the Authority's standing orders to Members as soon as possible after he has delivered his acceptance of office form. - d The decision of the chairman of a meeting as to the application of standing orders at the meeting shall be final.
+a All or part of a standing order, except one that incorporates mandatory statutory requirements, may be suspended by resolution in relation to the consideration of an item on the agenda for a meeting.

+- A motion to add to or vary or revoke one or more of the authority's standing orders, except one that incorporates mandatory statutory requirements, shall be proposed by a special motion, the written notice by at least 3 members to be given to the proper officer in accordance with standing order 8 above. - The proper officer shall provide a copy of the authority's standing orders to members as soon as possible after he has delivered his acceptance of office form. - d The decision of the chair of a meeting as to the application of standing orders at the meeting shall be final.